 Emily Dudak Leiter, formerly known as Emily Dudak Taylor, is an enthusiastic representative of our clients’ interests.
 She brings persistence and an ability to think creatively to her work on behalf of children and families.
-She has a special interest in underdogs, applying her labor for the benefit of LGBT families and immigrant children.
+She has a special interest in protecting underdogs, applying her labor for the benefit of LGBT families and immigrant children.
 She was the lead attorney in a 2014 appeal in Wisconsin about applying the marital presumption of parentage to married same-sex couples post-marriage equality, and she is retained frequently by counties and the State to serve as immigration counsel for children in foster care.
-Emily also acts as counsel to a private adoption agency and fertility clinic.

 Areas of Practice